thecentraldogma/thecentraldogma.github.io/pages/glossary.md

 - **Competetive binding**: The binding of a molecule A to B is said to be competetive if another molecule C is also seeking to bind to B, and the binding of A to B reduces the amount of C that can bind to B. A good example is the CHolstrol drug Lipitor, which works by binding to an enzyme known as HMG-CoA-Reductase that is involved in the pathway of Cholestrol Production.
 The binding of Lipitor to HMG-CoA reductase is competitive, meaning that the drug competes with the natural substrate (HMG-CoA) for binding to the active site of the enzyme.
 By occupying this site, Lipitor effectively inhibits the enzyme's activity, leading to a decrease in cholesterol synthesis.

+- **CRISPR**: A technology to selectively edit the DNA of lving organisms.
+CRISPR stands for “clustered regularly interspaced short palindromic repeats”.
+Given that DNA encodes instructions to make proteins and that DNA can sometimes mutate to incorrect states where the intende prteins are not produced, once can see what CRISPR is such a useful tool.

 - **Designability (proteins)**: A computationally generated protein structure is said to be designable if it has 'good' self-consistency scores in a recapitulation process.
 That is, (1) the designed protein structure is first used to produce a correspodning sequence (typically using ProteinMPNN), (2) then that sequence is used to predict a structure (typically using either ESMFold or AlphaFold2), and finally (3) the predicted structure from 2 and the initial structure are compared for geometric similarity using RMSD and TM score (which are typically called scRMDS and scTM respectively where 'sc' stands for self-consistency).
 The initial structure is said to be designable if: scRMSD on alpha-Carbons is < 2 Angstroms.

 - **Differentiation**: The process by which B-cells in the human immune system divide into two different types of cells, namely plasma cells (which only produce antibodies that are secreted, sometimes at a very high rate, and then these cells die without further growth or division), and other B-cells that express antibody proteins of the same type at their membrane/surface.